wmde/wikibase-release-pipeline/example/README.md

 docker compose up
 ```

 This will start up the services defined in [docker-compose.yml](docker-compose.yml), listed above.
+Feel free to remove any unwanted or unneeded services from `docker-compose.yml`, but be advised this is the configuration we test.

-In the volumes section of the wikibase service in [docker-compose.yml](docker-compose.yml), there is one additional script inside the container that automatically sets up the extensions needed for the services beyond wikibase, job runner, and database.
+In the volumes section of the wikibase service in [docker-compose.yml](docker-compose.yml), there is one additional script inside the container that automatically sets up the extensions needed for quickstatements and elasticsearch.

 ```yml
 - ./extra-install.sh:/extra-install.sh